mnot/redbot/README.rst

 You should also create the directory referenced by the 'save_dir' configuration variable in webui.py, and make sure that it's writable to the Web server process.
-This is where RED stores files, and you should configure a cron job to regularly clean it.
+This is where RED stores state files, and you should configure a cron job to regularly clean it.
 For example::

   0 * * * * find /var/state/redbot/ -mmin +360 -exec rm {} \;